 Yoga is the foundation of who we are and what we offer at Blue Osa so it is our number one priority to help cultivate great yoga teachers as well as hire them to properly teach our beloved guests.
 But what makes a great yoga teacher?
 Well, we believe there are 5 main traits that a great yoga teacher possesses.
 Read below to find out:

 1. Acknowledge the Class level

 Any teacher worth their salt will recognize any new faces turning up to a regular class or ask the people they’re teaching what their yoga background is.
 A class has to be tailored to fit everyone’s capabilities.
-It stands to reason that someone with no experience of yoga walking through a door marked “Advanced Yoga” should be politely turned away, but in any other circumstance try and welcome in all levels by letting your class reflect the experience in the room setting a nice balance without leaving a newbie struggling in an attempt to pull off Birds of Paradise!
+It stands to reason that someone with no experience with yoga walking through a door marked “Advanced Yoga” should be politely turned away, but in any other circumstance, it is important for yoga teachers to welcome in students of all levels by letting your class reflect the experience in the room, setting a nice balance without leaving a newbie struggling in an attempt to dangerously get into advanced postures.

 3. Read The Room

 This doesn’t just apply when an instructor finds a beginner in their midst, it applies at all times.
-There’s nothing worse than when an instructor misreads the energy of a room and sends the class off into a sweat busting power flow when all they want to do is slip comfortably into their savasana.
-I’ve seen this happen before in an afternoon class.
-At the end of an overly exertive class the instructor asked the class to get into side crow…one person attempted it out of a class of 16.
-The other 15 flopped into child’s pose!
+There’s nothing worse than when an instructor misreads the energy of a room and sends the class off into a sweat-busting power flow when they have a room full of exhausted students whose bodies are calling for a restorative practice.
+It’s important for yoga teachers to be fluid with their classes.

 4. Find the right voice